Best External Microphones for Canon EOS Rebel SL3

 Frequently Asked Questions

-Does the Canon SL3 have a microphone input?
+Does the Canon SL3 have a microphone jack?

-Yes, the Canon EOS Rebel SL3 features a standard 3.5mm TRS microphone jack located on the side of the body.
-This allows you to connect a wide variety of external shotgun and wireless microphones.
-However, it does not have a headphone jack, so you cannot monitor your audio in real-time while recording.
-You’ll need to rely on the on-screen levels to ensure your audio isn’t clipping.
+Yes, the Canon EOS Rebel SL3 features a standard 3.5mm TRS microphone input located on the side of the camera body.
+This allows you to plug in a wide variety of external shotgun and wireless microphones.
+It does not, however, have a headphone jack for monitoring audio, so you’ll need to rely on the on-screen levels to ensure your audio isn’t clipping during your recording session.

-Can I use an XLR microphone with the SL3?
+Can I use a professional XLR microphone with the SL3?

 Final Verdict